steenhansen/type-czech/read-mes/api-list.md

 ### 17 isActive()<a name="is-active"></a>

-  Returns true if Type-Czech is checking errors.
-This returns false if Type-Czech was not loaded in Node.js or the browser.
+  Returns true if TypeCzech is checking errors.
+This returns false if TypeCzech was not loaded in Node.js or the browser.
 Can turn off with disableChecks().

 ```
 type_czech = TypeCzech('THROW-EXCEPTIONS')